-Forget the small stuff on the dramatic, rugged and windswept coastline where the world-famous Twelve Apostles sit.
+Spend a day or more exploring the rugged and windswept coastline where the world-famous 12 Apostles sit.

 Enjoy a panoramic view of Australia's most spectacular coastal scenery with a helicopter flight over the 12 Apostles.
 Flights depart throughout the day from the heliport behind the 12 Apostles Visitor Centre.
-Depending on the length of your flight, you might see not only the world-famous limestone stacks but also Loch Ard Gorge, London Bridge, the Grotto, the Bay of Islands, and the entire Shipwreck Coast all the way to Cape Otway, site of the oldest lighthouse in Australia.
+Depending on the length of your flight, you might see not only the world-famous limestone stacks but the entire Shipwreck Coast all the way to Cape Otway, site of the oldest lighthouse in Australia.

 Walk the end of the Great Ocean Walk to the 12 Apostles